rjansen/config/README.md

-# config
+# migi
-A library to abstract configuration
+A library that wraps viper to provide dynamic system configuration